Some of my: Inventions | Magazine interviews | Sheds | Favorite ER memories

 The stresses and joys of being an ER doctor page is a good preface to this one.
 I recommend reading it before you continue.

-Working as an ER doctor can be both unusually stressful and unusually rewarding.
-Fortunately, it is possible to minimize some of those stresses so that you can maximize your career enjoyment.
-I plan to provide those tips as soon as possible (see * below), because there is definitely a need for them.
 The sages who teach people to become doctors usually do a good job of training them in the technical aspects of medicine, but those professors and attending physicians rarely utter a peep about some of the most common problems that doctors face.
 Instead, they figuratively cast fledgling doctors into a minefield and expect them to devise their own countermeasures AFTER they've already stepped on a landmine.
 Wouldn't it make more sense to broach these problems in advance and advise young doctors on how to avoid them?

 * So when will I publish those tips?
 As soon as I can afford to devote more time to this endeavor.
 It's now 3:38 PM, and I haven't sold one book today, but four people did click one of the Google ads on my various web sites.
 From that, I made a grand total of $2.22.
 Not bad, perhaps, but my book and web publishing expenses are at least $30 per day.